sunflowertele2/blueberry-jetson-containers/packages/speech/whisper/docs.md

 ## Jupyter notebooks

-Inside the container, you find the Whisper original notebooks (`LibriSpeech.ipynb`, `Multilingual_ASR.ipynb`) and the extra notebook (`record-and-transcribe.ipynb`) added by this `jetson-containers` package under the following directory.
+Inside the container, you find the Whisper original notebooks (`LibriSpeech.ipynb`, `Multilingual_ASR.ipynb`) and the extra notebook (`record-and-transcribe.ipynb`) added by this `blueberry-jetson-containers` package under the following directory.

 `/opt/whisper/notebooks`